 (4) Project Cost Estimate/Budget.
-Provide a high-level cost summary of FD/Construction work in this section, using Appendix 3 of the NOFA and the HSIPR Individual Project Budget and Schedule form as references.
-The figures in this section of the Statement of Work should match exactly with the funding amounts requested in the SF-424 form, the HSIPR Individual Project Budget and Schedule form, and in Section C of this application.
-If there is any discrepancy between the Federal funding amounts requested in this section, the SF-424 form, the HSIPR Individual Project Budget and Schedule form, or Section C of this application, the lesser amount will be considered as the Federal funding request.
+Provide a high-level cost summary of FD/Construction work in this section, using the FD/Construction Application Package Instructions, the HSIPR Individual Project Budget and Schedule form, and the Narrative Application Form Part I as references.
+The figures in this section of the Statement of Work should match exactly with the funding amounts requested in the SF-424 form, the HSIPR Individual Project Budget and Schedule form, and Section C of the Narrative Application Form Part I. If there is any discrepancy between the Federal funding amounts requested in this section, the SF-424 form, the HSIPR Individual Project Budget and Schedule form, or Section C of the Narrative Application Form Part I, the lesser amount will be considered as the Federal funding request.
 Round to the nearest whole dollar when estimating costs.

-The total estimated FD/Construction project cost is provided below, for which the FRA grant will contribute no more than the Federal funding request amount indicated.
-Any additional expense required beyond that provided in this grant to complete the FD/Construction project shall be borne by the Grantee.
+The total estimated cost of the proposed FD/Construction project is provided below, for which the FRA grant will contribute no more than the Federal funding request amount indicated.
+Any additional expense required beyond that provided in this grant to complete the proposed FD/Construction project shall be borne by the Grantee.

 FD/Construction Project Overall Cost Summary

 Task Cost in FY11 Dollars

-1 Engineeringpart of these costs will be or are already covered by 2009 PE-NEPA application; much of this work has already been completed. \$789,000
+1 Engineeringpart of these costs already covered by 2009 PE-NEPA of this work has already been comp \$837,000

-2 \$ 8,867,000
+2 Construction \$ 9,091,000

-Total FD/Construction project cost \$ 9,656,000
+Total FD/Cons \$ 9,928,000

 Federal/Non-Federal Funding

 Cost in FY11 Dollars Percentage of Total Activities Cost

-Federal funding request \$ 7,724,800 80 %
+Federal funding request \$9,431,600 95 %

-Non-Federal match amount \$1,931,200 20 %
+Non-Federal match amount \$496,400 5 %

-Total FD/Construction project cost \$ 9,656,000 100 %
+Total FD/Construction project cost \$ 9,928,000 100 %